-Annual enrollment is typically held during the last quarter of the year.
-You may enroll for coverage, switch to a home or host country plan (where permitted), or waive coverage at this time.
-If you wish to add a Dependent - either a Spouse/Domestic Partner (Spouse of Record/Domestic Partner of Record) or a child - during annual enrollment, you must make sure that your coverage level is appropriate when you enroll.
-If requested, you must provide proof of Dependent eligibility no later than March 31st of the applicable Plan Year.
+If you wish to add a Dependent - either a Spouse/Domestic Partner or a child - during annual enrollment, you must make sure that your coverage level is appropriate when you enroll.
+You must provide proof of Dependent eligibility no later than 90 days after the start of the applicable Plan Year.
 Required documentation may include a Marriage certificate, Domestic Partner signed statement, birth certificate, adoption papers or any other proof the Plan Administrator deems appropriate.

-If you do not provide proof of Dependent eligibility by March 31st:
+If you do not provide proof of Dependent eligibility no later than 90 days after the start of the Plan Year:

-- 1 You will be charged 102% of the full cost of coverage (i.e., without any employer subsidy, if applicable) retroactive to the first day that your Dependent was enrolled in the Plan (i.e., January 1st). - 2 If you fail to pay 102% of the full cost of coverage by the date determined by the Plan Administrator (whether or not you provide acceptable proof of Dependent eligibility), the Program may cancel coverage for your Dependent retroactive to the first day that your Dependent was enrolled in coverage.
+- 1. You will be charged 102% of the full cost of coverage (i.e., without any employer subsidy, if applicable) retroactive to the first day that your Dependent was enrolled in the Plan (i.e., January 1st). - 2.
+If you fail to pay 102% of the full cost of coverage by the date determined by the Plan Administrator (whether or not you provide acceptable proof of Dependent eligibility), the Program may cancel coverage for your Dependent retroactive to the first day that your Dependent was enrolled in coverage.
 If coverage is cancelled retroactively, you will be required to reimburse the Plan for claims paid during the coverage period for your Dependent.
-See Section 18.
-Payment of Unauthorized Benefits, for rules that apply if the Plan paid benefits while your Dependent was not eligible for coverage. - 3 If you pay 102% of the full cost of coverage but you do not provide acceptable proof of Dependent eligibility by the date determined by the Plan Administrator, your Dependent's coverage will terminate as of March 31st. - If, as of the date determined by the Plan Administrator, you pay 102% of the full cost of coverage and you provide proof of Dependent eligibility, your Dependent will remain covered under the Plan, as long as you continue to pay 102% of the full cost of coverage for the remainder of the Plan Year.
+See Section 25.
+Payment of Unauthorized Benefits, for rules that apply if the Plan paid benefits while you and/or your Dependent were not eligible for coverage. - 3.
+If you pay 102% of the full cost of coverage but you do not provide acceptable proof of Dependent eligibility by the date determined by the Plan Administrator, your Dependent's coverage will terminate as of the 90th day after the start of the Plan Year. - 4.
+If, as of the date determined by the Plan Administrator, you pay 102% of the full cost of coverage and you provide proof of Dependent eligibility, your Dependent will remain covered under the Plan, as long as you continue to pay 102% of the full cost of coverage for the remainder of the Plan Year.

 Additional or alternative actions might be taken on account of your or your Dependent's fraudulent actions or inactions or intentional misrepresentation.
-See Section 11.5 Fraud.
+See Section 10.
+Fraud Against the Program.

 If your Spouse is enrolled in a Plan, you may not dis-enroll your Spouse in anticipation of a divorce.
 You are required to continue coverage for your Spouse and pay the applicable premium.
 Under the Consolidated Omnibus Budget Reconciliation Act of 1985, as amended (COBRA), when your legal separation or divorce is final, your Spouse has a right to continue coverage under the Plan at 102% of the full cost of coverage for a certain period of time.
-See Section 9.2 COBRA Continuation Coverage for more information about COBRA coverage.
+See Section 11.2 COBRA Continuation Coverage for more information about COBRA coverage.

-3.4 Default Enrollment
+Default Enrollment

 If at annual enrollment you fail to enroll or affirmatively waive coverage under the Plan within the time period specified in the annual enrollment brochure, your current medical plan elections will be automatically carried forward for the upcoming Plan Year, assuming you remain eligible for the coverage in which you are enrolled.
+However, each year, you must provide acceptable proof of your compliance with the Working or Retired Spouse/Domestic Partner Rule.